syncfusion-content/ej2-pdfviewer-docs/ej2-javascript/pdfviewer/ts/save-pdf-file/to-google-drive.md

 N> The **Google.Apis.Drive.v3** NuGet package must be installed in your application to use the previous code example.

 N> Replace `PDF_Succinctly.pdf` with the actual document name that you want to load from Google Drive.
-Make sure to pass the document name from the folder to the `documentPath` property of the PDF viewer component
+Make sure to pass the document name from the drive folder to the `documentPath` property of the PDF viewer component

 [View sample in GitHub](https://github.com/SyncfusionExamples/open-save-pdf-documents-in-google-drive).